Key Takeaways

 Good prompt (Specific and detailed)

-“Can you explain the role of synthetic chemicals like phthalates and parabens in perfume formulations?
-Please include their effects on fragrance longevity and potential health concerns related to their use.”
+“Explain the role of synthetic chemicals like phthalates in perfumes.
+Include their effects on fragrance longevity and health concerns for a health-conscious audience.
+Format it for a blog post.”

 Always add context